 Fox Body: 1979-1993 Mustangs

 1979 was the birth of the Fox Body Mustang platform.
-Still widely used today for drag racing and even road course events.
+Though the Fox Body Mustang has started to show its age, it's still widely used today for drag racing and even road course events.
 Due to its lightweight design, the Fox Mustang has the ability to be nimble around the turns with the right suspension modifications and extremely quick in a straight line due to its attractive power-to-weight ratio.

 SN95: 1994-2004 Mustangs

 Beginning in 1994, Ford Motor Company introduced a new body style, the SN95 Mustang.
+Though technically the SN95 is still built on a "fox" platform, there's no doubt that this was a whole new generation of Mustang.
+The SN95 was less boxy than the Fox Body.
 Running until 1998, the SN95 Mustang received a refresh, nicknamed the New Edge, which lasted until 2004.

 S197: 2005-2014 Mustangs

-The newest body style for the Mustang is the S550 platform.
-Introduced in 2015, this new body style for the Mustang had many firsts from standard independent rear suspension for all models along with offerings not only in the USA, but Europe, China and Australia as well!
+The newest body style is the S550 Mustang.
+Introduced in 2015, this new body style for the Mustang had many firsts from standard independent rear suspension for all models along with offerings not only in the USA, but Europe, China, and Australia as well!
 These Euro-Spec Mustangs are also quite different than their US counterparts.